 How soon will the investor receive a return on their investment?

-This might not be as important a question if you’re not seeking outside investment but normally VCs like to see an exit plan on their money within three to five years.
+This question might not be as crucial if you're not seeking outside investment.
+Still, usually, VCs like to see an exit plan for their money within three to five years.

 8 Shark Tank Questions to Ask Before Accepting an Offer

 Just like the last section of Shark Tank questions, don't underestimate the value of these 12 questions to help you value an investment offer.

 You may not be considering a business partner or angel investor.
 Still, they can provide a wealth of knowledge beyond money.
 Besides money for growth, a business investor brings word-of-mouth and a lot of skills to the table.

 Most Shark Tank entrepreneurs aren't really in it for the investment funding.
 Instead, they are there because the Sharks bring decades of business experience and connections to the partnership.

 Before you bring on an advisor or business partner, you must understand what you need out of the relationship and how much it's worth.

 Why do you want this investment?

 Hint, the correct answer here is not because you need the money.
 Money isn't an end for a business, but a means for growth and development.
 So how can you use extra resources to grow your company?